awslabs/aws-encryption-sdk-specification/changes/2023_7_12_update-keystore-structure/background.md

 The idea here would be

 1. Get the current item (if no active item exists fail)
-2. ReEncrypt this item to encryption context identical encryption context
+2. ReEncrypt this item to encryption context identical to the existing encryption context.
 3. All encryption context is now authenticated
 4. Construct a `GenerateDataKeyWithoutPlaintext` request with the now authenticated additional values
 5. ReEncrypt this new version so that a new Active item can be inserted